Staff Research Interests

 - An empirical paper 'Does Inflation Targeting Matter?” by Lawrence Ball and Niamh Sheridan, examines the effects of inflation targeting on real and nominal variables.
 Basically, they find small effects, claiming that any positive effects of inflation targeting would have happened in any case.
 However, there is little reason to believe this to be the case – inflation is notoriously persistent.
 Given the relevance and importance of the topic, and more data since the initial study, a revision of this study seems timely and worthwhile.

 Supervisor: Professor Marvin Suesse

-Marvin Suesse is an applied economist with research interests in economic history, comparative economics, and international trade.
-He looks forward to supervise students in any of these fields.
+Marvin Suesse is an applied economist with research interests in economic history, political economy, and international trade.
+He looks forward to supervising students in any of these fields.
 Areas of particular interest include:

-- The influence of globalisation on domestic political or economic institutions
+- The influence of trade on domestic labour, product and credit markets

 - The economic determinants of state capacity and the stability of states

-- The economic history of developing regions, especially the former Soviet Union and Africa
+- The economic history of developing regions, especially in Eastern Europe and Africa

 - The interactions between economic ideas and policies